Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S
 **Duration:** Instantaneous

-Choose a creature within range that has 0 Hit Points and isn’t dead.
+Choose a creature within range that has 0 Hit Points and isn't dead.
 The creature becomes Stable.

 ***Cantrip Upgrade.***The range doubles when you reach levels 5 (30 feet), 11 (60 feet), and 17 (120 feet).